rbtylee/tutorial-jsonc/tutorial/parsing.md

 #define TRUE   ((json_bool) 1)
 ```

 You can use these if you wish.
-Many other libraries also provide simliar 'types' and values for booleans.
+Many other libraries also provide similar 'types' and values for booleans.

 Clearly the function _*json_object_object_get_ex(obj, key, &value)*_ returns TRUE (1) on success and FALSE (0) otherwise.